jnlon/ViBrowserBB10/README.md

 Classic, Passport, etc.

-I stopped working on this when there were rumors that BlackBerry was switching to Android to future devices.
+I stopped working on this when there were rumors that BlackBerry was switching to Android for future devices.
 Since it's obvious they were abandoning the platform, I thought it pointless to continue development.

 It's unfortunate, because I still think phones with physical keyboards rock and